grnet/gnt-networking/docs/index.rst

 to DHCP, NS, RS, DHCPv6 and thus instances get properly configured.

 Firewall
 --------

-Synnefo defines three security levels: protected, limited, and unprotected.
+snf-network defines three security levels: protected, limited, and unprotected.

-- Protected means that traffic requesting new connections will be dropped, DNS responses (dport 53) will be accepted, icmp protocol (ping) will be accepted and everything else dropped.
+- Protected means that traffic requesting new connections will be dropped, DNS responses (dport 53) will be accepted, ICMP protocol (ping) will be accepted and everything else dropped.

 - Limited additionally allows SSH (dport 22) and RDP (dport 3389).

 - Unprotected accepts everything.

-This firewall profile is defined per NIC.
-Since NICs are not taggable objects in Ganeti we tag instances instead.
-The tag should be of the following
+Adding a network tag to define NICs' firewalling would force all NICs inside the same network to have the same firewall configuration.
+This does not make any sense.
+So instead of network tags we use instance tags in the following
 format:

 synnefo:network:<ident>:<profile>